-Ultrabooks are quite a fresh breed of portable computers.
-They are slim, light, thin, fashionable and powerful, that’s why many, including their creators, the guys at Intel, say that they could soon become more popular than ‘’regular’’ laptops.
-So what would you pick these days: an ultrabook or a laptop?
+Ultrabooks are a fairly fresh breed of portable computers.
+As shown in this article that explains what is an ultrabook, they are slim, light, premium made, and fast, that’s why many, including their creators at Intel, say that they are meant to become more popular than ‘’regular’’ laptops.

-The “old” classic laptops still have some aces down their sleeves when facing the new kids in town.
-However, with ultrabooks getting more and more popular, I’m sure many of you are at least wondering if you should pick one of these over a regular notebook or not.
+The “old” classic laptops still have some aces down their sleeves, though, when facing the new kids in town.
+However, with a more and more diverse range of ultrabooks hitting the stores, I’m sure many of you are at least wondering if you should pick one of these over a regular notebook or not.

 Ultrabooks and Laptops – the definitions

-Laptops, as probably all of you know, are mobile personal computers and come in a wide range of forms and sizes.
-They can sport displays between 10 to 20 inches in diagonal, they can weigh anywhere from two to 18 pounds and pack a multitude of hardware configurations and various features.
+Standard laptops, as probably most of you know already, are mobile personal computers and come in a wide range of forms and sizes.
+They offer displays between 10 to 18 inches in diagonal, they can weigh anywhere from 2 to 18 pounds, and bundle a multitude of hardware configurations and features.

-The most popular laptops right now are probably the 15.6-inchers, which are in most cases powerful enough to replace a desktop for casual daily use (browsing, chatting, listening to music, watching movies, playing some games), but also light and portable enough to be carried from place to place when needed.
+15.6 inch laptops are perhaps the most popular these days in their classes, as they are powerful enough to deal just fine with all your everyday activities (browsing, chatting, listening to music, watching movies, playing some games), but also light and portable enough to be carried around when needed.

 Ultrabooks vs laptops – the similarities

-An ultrabook is basically a laptop, or a specific laptop and therefore there are many similarities between these new ultraportable computers and ‘’regular’’ notebooks.
+An ultrabook is basically a select type of laptop and therefore there are many similarities between these new ultraportable computers and ‘’regular’’ notebooks.

 Ultrabooks vs laptops – the differences